XuboGU/OpenNeoMC/README.md

 OpenNeoMC docker image: https://hub.docker.com/r/489368492/openneomc

 ## Citation
-If you use this project in your research, please cite it using the following Bibtex entry:
+To cite this repository in publications:
 ```bibtex
 @article{GU2023109450,
   title = {OpenNeoMC: A framework for design optimization in particle transport simulations based on OpenMC and NEORL},